SendalInc/lighttracker/README.md

 # Light Tracker

 Light Tracker is an example partner software service (PSS) developed by Sendal.
-The goal of Light Tracker is to provide context and a simple 'how to' for Sendal partners looking to build PSS software.
+The goal of Light Tracker is to provide a reference implementation and simple 'how to' for Sendal partners looking to integrate their software services with Sendal.

 ## What is it?

 Light Tracker is an example Partner Software Service developed by Sendal.
-LightTracker has the following functions:
+LightTracker implements the following high-level features:

 * Used Sendal's historical data API to provide daily, weekly, and monthly summaries of light usage.
 Displays daily and weekly views of the time usage of each light in a home.
 * Displays a forecast of the next hour light usage based on the Sendal predictive cyber model for each light in the home.